 Cayucos Visitor Guide

 Cayucos Pier – Catch halibut or watch surfers on this historic 950-foot pier, recently restored.
 Tide Pools – Explore marine life, play, surf and relax on this warm iconic beach.
-Estero Bluffs Trail – Be Stewardship Traveler and learning about the diversity of life within the kelp forest while walking along the Estero Bluffs.
+Be a Stewardship Traveler and learn about the diversity of life within the kelp forest while walking the Estero Bluffs Trail.
 Historic Cass House – Enjoy local cuisine at the home of Captain Cass, built in the 1870’s.
 History Museum & Visitor Center – Discover the history of this peaceful undeveloped cattle community.

 The moderate climate in Cayucos means even summer days are rarely hot, and winter days are rarely very cold.
 Average temps during July through October range from the 50s to the 70s, with the warmest month being October when temps can climb into the 80s.
 For December through March, the range is 40s to 50s, December being the coldest month.
 Humidity ranges from 45% to 65% depending on the time of year.
 Cayucos gets about 18 inches of rain each year on average; and it’s fairly evenly distributed, with the wettest month being February.

 With its year-round moderate climate, Alaskan parkas would be overkill, but do bring a warm jacket and dress in layers to peel away as the day warms up.
 Sandals and sturdy hiking shoes are must-have footwear.
 If you’ve got a surfboard and a wetsuit, pack them – you’ll use them.
 Ditto your own personal fishing pole, though the shops in Cayucos can outfit you for any ocean sport you can think of.
 In addition to the standard swimsuit, hat, sunscreen, and sunglasses always needed for the beach, don’t forget binoculars for watching whales, sea otters, and birds.